qatta93/btc-swap/README.md

 - Loading indicators show when exchange rates are being fetched
 - Input fields remain responsive even during API calls
 - Swap button is disabled during rate loading to prevent invalid trades
+- "Loading..." state button is intentionally designed to simulate a real-world application experience with a brief delay before showing the confirmation modal

+## 🖥️ CMS Implementation

+The application is prepared for CMS integration with a structured approach to content management:

+- **Type-Safe Content**: All CMS content is defined with TypeScript interfaces for type safety
+- **Zod Schema Validation**: Content is validated using Zod schemas to ensure data integrity
+- **Zustand Store**: Content is managed through a Zustand store for efficient state management
+- **Mock CMS Service**: A mock CMS service is implemented to simulate real CMS integration
+- **Internationalization Ready**: The structure supports easy addition of multiple languages

+This approach allows for seamless integration with headless CMS platforms in the future while maintaining a consistent developer experience during development.